 Concurrent with the Quellis Acquisition, the Company entered into a Stock Purchase Agreement (the "Purchase Agreement") with certain institutional and accredited investors.
 Pursuant to the Purchase Agreement, the Company sold an aggregate of 35,573 shares of Series X Preferred Stock for gross proceeds of approximately \$110.0 million, and net proceeds of \$104.3 million (the "February 2021 Financing").
-In accounting for the Purchase Agreement, the Company recorded a beneficial conversion feature of \$19.6 million, which is included in Additional Paid in Capital in the accompanying Condensed Consolidated Balance Sheet as of March 31, 2021.
+Each share of Series X Preferred Stock is convertible into 166.67 shares of common stock.
+In accounting for the Purchase Agreement, the Company recorded a beneficial conversion feature of \$19.6 million and issuance costs of \$5.7 million.
+The combined total was treated as a discount to the value of Series X Preferred Stock, See Note 2 - "Summary of Significant Accounting Policies" for further discussion.

-As a result of the Quellis Acquisition and the February 2021 Financing, in 2021 the Company issued the following Series X Preferred Stock or warrants to purchase Series X Preferred Stock:
+As a result of the Quellis Acquisition and the February 2021 Financing, the Company issued the following Series X Preferred Stock or warrants to purchase Series X Preferred Stock:

-Series X Preferred Stock Common Stock Issuable Upon Conversion (1) Outstanding shares issued in merger 50,504 50,504,000 Outstanding shares issued in February 2021 Financing 35,573 35,573,000 Warrants assumed in merger 2,805 2,805,000 Total 88,882 88,882,000
+Series X Preferred Stock

+Outstanding shares issued in merger 50,504

+Outstanding shares issued in February 2021 Financing 35,573

+Warrants assumed in merger 2,805

+Total 88,882